 Wisley is one of the world’s great gardens, packed with horticultural inspiration.
 Wisley is one of the world’s great gardens, packed with horticultural inspiration.

 Wisley remains open for exercise for visitors that live nearby.
 Read further information

-The Royal Horticultural Society was given Wisley in 1903, although at that time only a small part of the 24-ha (60-acre) estate was actually cultivated as a garden, the remainder being wooded farmland.
+The Royal Horticultural Society was given Wisley in 1903, although at that time only a small part of the 24ha (60 acres) estate was actually cultivated as a garden, the remainder being wooded farmland.
 The original garden was the creation of George Fergusson Wilson - businessman, scientist, inventor and keen gardener and a former Treasurer of the Society.

 In 1878 he purchased the site and established the 'Oakwood experimental garden', with the idea of making 'difficult plants grow successfully'.
 The garden acquired a reputation for its collections of lilies, gentians, Japanese irises, primulas and water plants.
-The present Wild Garden at Wisley is the direct descendant of Oakwood and despite changes is still true to the original concept.
+Oakwood (formerly known as the Wild Garden) is the direct descendant of that original garden and despite changes is still true to the original concept.